How does the government and others use our data?

 What workplace data will I need to add?

-You’ll need to add: the workplace name and address the number of staff the employer type the main service provided any other care services provided the service capacity your service users the number of current staff vacancies the number of new ...
+You’ll need to add: the workplace name and address the number of staff the employer type the main service provided any other care services provided the service capacity your service users the number of current staff vacancies the number of starters ...

 Who can see our data?